rduplain/wsgi_party/docs/index.rst

 In the current design, this route is only sensible at the WSGI level, not at HTTP, since all applications bind to each other within a single process.
+Invitation handlers should respond with a 404 not-found response for all requests after the first, as :class:`wsgi_party.WSGIParty` only calls this handler once on initialization.

 .. _partyline_philosophy: